datacamp/authoring/docs/courses/spreadsheets/exercises/meta.md

 Exercise <exercise_number> - Meta
 ```

-This is the sheet where you put all the general information of spreadsheets in.
+This is the sheet where you put all the general information of spreadsheets.
 This is information
 that can be described as key-value pairs (for example `title: Sheets course`).
 The information is
 described in column `A` and column `B`, where `A` holds the keys (like `title`) and `B` holds the
 values (like `Sheets course`).
 This might look something like this: